SkiFire13/master-thesis/chapters/background/3-applications.typ

   forall a, t'. &t &&->^a t' &&=> exists s'. &&s &&->^a s' &&and (s', t') in R
 $

-Bisimilarity is then defined to be biggest bisimulation, that is the bisimulation that contains all other bisimulations.
+Bisimilarity is then defined to be biggest bisimulation, that is the bisimulation that contains all other bisimulations, or equivalently the union of all bisimulations.

 TODO: Example for bisimilarity